2ndborn/amelia-quiz/README.md

 #### 2. Go to settings
 3. Under **code, planning, and automation** click on `Pages`.
 4. Under **Build and deployment >Branch**  change `None` to `Main`, the press `Save`.
-5. You should see the live site address https://2ndborn.github.io/amelia-quiz/.# amelia-quiz
+5. You should see the live site address https://2ndborn.github.io/amelia-quiz/.